Improving Google A2A Protocol: Protecting Sensitive Data and Mitigating Unintended Harms in Multi-Agent Systems: A2A Security Vulnerabilities, Protocol Enhancements, and Research-Based Justification

+Despite A2A benefits, we identified several critical shortcomings in handling sensitive information such as payment credentials, identity documents, and personal data.
+These concerns are illustrated in the following scenario as reflected in Figure \ref{fig: booking example}: a user asks an AI agent to book a vacation, including flights, hotel, and taxi, using access to his calendar, personal information, and payment credentials.
+The agent shares a payment token with the booking agent, valid for hours or even days, and accesses the user’s full calendar, including unrelated entries such as medical appointments.
+In this case, the token may be reused for unauthorized payments, and sensitive calendar data is accessed without the user’s explicit consent.
+This example highlights fundamental security and privacy gaps in the current protocol, including lack of token restrictions, insufficient scoping, and absence of user consent mechanisms.

+The remainder of this section outlines specific issues that emerge from real-world observations, peer-reviewed research, and documented CVE vulnerabilities.

-\subsection{Absence of limitations on token lifetime}
+\subsection{Absence of Limitations on Token Lifetime}

-Although A2A is based on OAuth 2.0, it does not enforce strict expiration durations (e.g. seconds or minutes) for tokens used in sensitive transactions.
-Without such restrictions, leaked tokens may remain valid for hours or even days, increasing the risk of unauthorized reuse. revocation.
+\textbf{Problem:} Although A2A is based on OAuth 2.0, it does not enforce strict expiration durations (e.g. seconds or minutes) for tokens used in sensitive transactions.
+Without such restrictions, leaked tokens may remain valid for hours or even days, increasing the risk of unauthorized reuse.
+As illustrated in Figure \ref{fig: booking example}, the concern over token misuse highlights how long-lived credentials in A2A can be reused for unauthorized actions.
 As demonstrated in "AgNet" \cite{gupta2024agnet}, long-lived tokens are a systemic weakness in distributed architectures, allowing for multiple accesses in the event of a compromise.
 For example, CVE-2025-1198 shows that revoked GitLab personal access tokens are still accepted by long-term ActiveConnection \cite{cve2025-1198}.
 Another case described by CVE-2025-1801, where a low-privileged user obtained a JWT issued to a high-privileged user on account \cite{cve2025-1801}.